Crusaders dominate final to win Irish Cup

 Williamson saves Ballymena before second-half show

-After Williamson had a nervy opening in the Ballymena goal when he spilled a straightforward header back, a massive chance was spurned in the fourth minutes when Ross Clarke's corner was flicked on and the unmarked Winchester failed to divert the ball home at the back post.
+After Williamson had a nervy opening in the Ballymena goal when he spilled a straightforward back header, a massive chance was spurned in the fourth minutes when Clarke's corner was flicked on and the unmarked Winchester failed to divert the ball home at the back post.

 The midfielder had another massive chance when he broke through and tried to slot the ball home but Williamson's outstretched leg kept the ball out.
-However Crusaders recycled the ball and Williamson was stranded when Clarke's effort came off the leg of McCullough and nestled in the back of the net.
+However Crusaders recycled the ball and Williamson was stranded when Clarke's effort came off McCullough's leg and nestled in the back of the net.

 The restart was delayed by referee Tim Marshall to allow a minutes' applause in memory of Crusaders women's youth player Kaylee Black, who passed away aged 13, which added to an impeccably observed minutes' silence before kick-off.